basejumpa/helloGoogleTest/README.md

-# Getting Started With GoogleTest on Windows with MinGW64
+# Getting Started With GoogleTest on Windows with MinGW32

 Note: This page has been created with the wonderfull http://tmpvar.com/markdown.html

+Attention: We, on purpose, use the 32-bit gcc and not the 64-bit gcc in the MinGW-32 environment here.
+To use the 64-bit versions you need to adapt this cookbook.

+Hint: In case you get errors when trying to retrieve packages via pacman you might have proxy settings which are not suitable.
+To remove all proxies, for example, you do:

+   $ unset http_proxy https_proxy ftp_proxy

 ## Step 1: Install MSYS2